What is an Organic Compound?

 Though an organic compound has only one chemical formula, structurally it can be depicted in numerous ways.
-The three structural formulas – complete structure, condensed structure, and bond line structural formulas are explained below.
+The three ways by which a compound can be represented are;

 Complete Structural Formula:

-The Lewis dot structure is considered as the complete structural formula.
-In Lewis structure, the covalent bonds in the compound are denoted by a dash (―).
-This helps to emphasize the number of bonds formed by the electrons.
+The Lewis dot structure is considered the complete structural formula.
+In Lewis’s structure, the covalent bonds in the compound are denoted by a dash (―).
+This helps to emphasize the number of bonds formed by the atoms present in the molecule.
 Every single bond, a double bond, and a triple bond are represented by one dash, double dash, and triple dash respectively.
-It illustrates every single bond formed between every atom in the compound, thus called complete structural formula.
+It illustrates every single bond formed between every atom in the compound, thus called the complete structural formula.

 Condensed Structural Formula: